kashafkhan21/kashafkhan-aws-file-uploader/README.md

     * Logs the file transaction details (*FileKey, *BucketName, *Unique ID) to the *DynamoDB* table (dynamodb.put_item).
 4. Confirmation: A successful response (statusCode: 200) is returned to the user.

+***I edited the index.html file in github to give you output about successfull website and to save the cost of aws services after deleting the data in services.***

 🛠 Key Technologies & Concepts

 AWS Core: AWS Lambda, API Gateway, Amazon S3, Amazon DynamoDB, IAM Roles